fujaba/fulib.org/README.md

 ## Building & Running

-### General
+You can mostly set up this project after cloning using the Gradle import feature of your IDE.

-You can simply set up this project after cloning using the Gradle import feature of your IDE.
+Some additional steps are required and described below.

 ### MongoDB